jomefavourite/Blog-posts/ckxspt2ap08alv6s1ck7w1mrx.md

 So I'll say, go for what you want, make sure it's a place you can learn something new every day, tackle challenging problems and eventually solve them.

+I had a wonderful team to work with, people I could learn from, a wonderful supervisor that wanted me to grow and learn, a CEO that leads by example, overall it was a wonderful experience working at the company.
+Grateful for the push and complicated task I was assigned 😏.
+Thank you [Vasiti.com](https://vasiti.com)

-I'm truly grateful to everyone that helped me in the process of looking for an IT placement, my parents, friends and family, grateful to people on Twitter that sent me applications to apply.
+I'm also truly grateful to everyone that helped me in the process of looking for an IT placement, my parents, friends and family, grateful to people on Twitter that sent me applications to apply.
 Thank you all.

 **Thanks for reading ✌**